Unicorn (finance)

 Delivery robot company Starship Technologies is an Estonian unicorn.

 Self-driving truck manufacturer Einride is a Swedish unicorn.

 Hypercar manufacturer and EV technology developer Rimac Automobili is a Croatian unicorn.

 Payment provider Adyen is a Dutch decacorn.

-Spacecraft manufacturer SpaceX is an American centicorn.

-In business, a unicorn is a startup company valued at over US$1 billion which is privately owned and not listed on a share market.'
-The term was first published in 2013, coined by venture capitalist Aileen Lee, choosing the mythical animal to represent the statistical rarity of such successful ventures.
+In business, a unicorn is a startup company valued at over US$1 billion which is privately owned and therefore its company shares are not publicly listed.'
+The term was coined in 2013 by venture capitalist Aileen Lee, choosing the mythical animal to represent the statistical rarity of such successful ventures.

 Many unicorns saw their valuations fall in 2022 as a result of an economic slowdown caused by the COVID-19 pandemic, an increase in interest rates causing the cost of borrowing to grow, increased market volatility, stricter regulatory scrutiny and underperformance.
 CB Insights identified 1,248 unicorns worldwide as of May 2024.
 Unicorns with over $10 billion in valuation have been designated as "decacorn" companies.
 For private companies valued over $100 billion, the terms "centicorn" and "hectocorn" have been used.
+Those worth $1 trillion have been called a "terracorn".
+Historically, founded in 1946 American Research & Development Corporation (ARDC) is considered the first modern venture capital firm; ARDC's first breakout investment in 1957 of $70,000 in Digital Equipment Corporation (DEC) became the defining success of early venture capital, and is considered the first 'unicorn'-level return investment with ARDC's Dorothy Rowe as the lead board member.

 History

 Aileen Lee originated the term "unicorn" in a 2013 TechCrunch article, "Welcome To The Unicorn Club: Learning from Billion-Dollar Startups".
 At the time, 39 companies were identified as unicorns.
 In a different study done by Harvard Business Review, it was determined that startups founded between 2012 and 2015 were growing in valuation twice as fast as startup companies founded between 2000 and 2003.

 In 2018, 16 US companies became unicorns, resulting in 119 private companies worldwide valued at $1 billion or more.
-Globally, according to CB Insights, there were more than 803 unicorns as of August 2021, with ByteDance, SpaceX and Stripe among the largest, and 30 decacorns, including SpaceX, Getir, Goto, J&T Express, Stripe, and Klarna.
+Globally, according to CB Insights, there were more than 1,200 unicorns as of September 2024, with ByteDance, SpaceX and Stripe among the largest.

 The surge of unicorns was reported as "meteoric" for 2021, with $71 billion invested in 340 new companies, a banner year for startups and for the US venture capital industry; the unprecedented number of companies valued at more than $1 billion during 2021 exceeded the sum total of the five previous years.
 Six months later, in June 2022, 1,170 total unicorns were reported.
 IPL with $10.9 billion made into decacorn in 2022.
 The growth of unicorns has slowed more recently with 1248 total unicorns reported in May 2024.